 Like other types of DPP-4 inhibitors, such as the medications Januvia and Byetta, taking Tradjenta can have serious side effects.
 Most severe, taking Tradjenta may increase a patient’s risk of developing pancreatic cancer or/and pancreatitis (inflammation of the pancreas).
 Pancreatic diseases can be painful, are debilitating, require intensive medical care, and may cause death.

 Patients with thyroid cancer or pancreatic cancer face a tough road ahead.
 Treatment may involve surgery, chemotherapy and/or radiation therapy, all of which come with serious risks.
 Treatment is also expensive.
-When a patient is dealing with physical pain, financial difficulties and the very real possibility that his or her life may be at risk, the team at Napoli Shkolnik, PLLC stands ready to help.
+When a patient is dealing with physical pain, financial difficulties and the very real possibility that his or her life may be at risk, the team of Tradjenta attorneys at Napoli Shkolnik PLLC stands ready to help.
 We seek justice on behalf of clients across the U.S. who have suffered because of the negligence or wrongdoing of pharmaceutical companies.

 Side Effects of Tradjenta